vineelko/patina/docs/src/dxe_core/protocol_database.md

 This portion of the core is concerned with producing UEFI protocol handler services as described in [Section 7.3](https://uefi.org/specs/UEFI/2.10_A/07_Services_Boot_Services.html#protocol-handler-services) of the UEFI specification.
-This section assumes basic familiarity with the protocol services as described in the UEFI Spec, and focuses on how they are implemented in the Rust DXE Core.
+This section assumes basic familiarity with the protocol services as described in the UEFI Spec, and focuses on how they are implemented in the Patina DXE Core.

-The main implementation for protocol services in the Rust DXE Core resides in the protocol database object implemented by the `patina_dxe_core` crate.
-The protocol database implemented by that crate is used to implement the UEFI protocol handler services by the main Rust DXE Core protocol.rs module.
+The main implementation for protocol services in the Patina DXE Core resides in the protocol database object implemented by the `patina_dxe_core` crate.
+The protocol database implemented by that crate is used to implement the UEFI protocol handler services by the main Patina DXE Core protocol.rs module.

 ## High-level Architectural Elements in the Protocol Database